Payday Super compliant payroll

 How CloudPayroll is ahead of the game

-Businesses not using CloudPayroll’s superannuation management features should consult with their superannuation service provider to ensure they will be compliant with the new Payday Super requirements.
+Businesses not using CloudPayroll’s superannuation management features should work closely with their superannuation service provider to confirm their processes meet all ongoing Payday Super obligations.

 Ensure all your employees’ super fund details are up to date to minimise refunds and rejections under tighter processing windows when Payday Super comes into effect.